gurinina/2025_IntroR_and_RStudio/lessons/12-ggplot2.md

 ## Data Visualization with `ggplot2`

+This chapter will teach you how to visualise your data using ggplot2.
+R has several systems for making graphs, but ggplot2 is one of the most elegant and most versatile. ggplot2 implements the grammar of graphics, a coherent system for describing and building graphs.
+With ggplot2, you can do more faster by learning one system and applying it in many places.

 For this lesson, you will need the `new_metadata` data frame.
 Load it into your environment as follows:

 ```r